-Nestled between two lakes, Wasilla is home to the world-famous Iditarod Sled Dog Race Headquarters and Alaska's famous former Governor, Sarah Palin, a 2008 nominee for Vice President of the United States.
+Nestled between two lakes, Wasilla is home to the world-famous Iditarod Sled Dog Race Headquarters and is a bustling hub of the Mat-Su Valley.
+It is one of the fastest growing areas in Alaska, but it still retains a small-town feel.
 Wasilla begins about 40 miles north of Anchorage along the Parks Highway (Hwy.
 3) and continues along the Parks Highway for several miles.
 With its sister city, Palmer, the area is considered the "Core Area" of the Mat-Su Valley, representing the largest population base of the 23,000-square feet Mat-Su Borough.

-Wasilla is a bustling hub of commerce, and there's ample opportunity to stock up for your trip at a variety of national and local stores.
-Big box stores and quaint shops provide visitors with shopping opportunities both big and small.
-Restaurants of all varieties can also be found in Wasilla, from cultural cuisine to fine dining.
+Big box stores and quaint, family-operated shops provide visitors with shopping opportunities both big and small.
+Restaurants of all varieties can also be found in Wasilla, from cultural cuisine to fine dining

 Wasilla has a full range of personal and business services available for travelers.
 There are also RV parks located on the north and south ends of the town to accommodate those in motorhomes looking to extend their stay.